puppetlabs/puppetlabs-apt/README.md

 The apt module automates obtaining and installing software packages on \*nix systems.

-***Note:** While this module allows the use of short keys, we **urge you NOT to use short keys**, as they pose a serious security issue by opening you up to collision attacks.
+**Note**: While this module allows the use of short keys, **we urge you NOT to use short keys**, as they pose a serious security issue by opening you up to collision attacks.

 ## Setup